Digital Marketing //

 I know.
 Email feels boring.
 Everyone says “build your list” and nobody explains why it’s so much more effective than every other traffic source.

-So let me give you a number: email marketing delivers $36 to $40 for every $1 spent, according to DemandSage’s 2026 analysis.
+Here’s the number: email marketing delivers $36 for every $1 spent, according to Forbes Advisor’s May 2026 analysis.
 Retail and ecommerce brands see returns as high as $45 per dollar.
 No other channel comes close.

 A Forbes survey of 41 brands found that 72% ranked email as their single most effective marketing channel, beating paid social (60%) and influencer partnerships (36%).
 And this wasn’t about blasting discount codes.
 The brands seeing the best results combined education with promotion.